Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Bogenhausen is well-connected with the city center by metros with the final stop of U-Bahn line U4 – Arabellapark.
 There are plenty of restaurants and cafes in the central parts of the district.

-Best places to stay in Bogenhausen for first-time travelers:
+Best places to stay in Bogenhausen:

 Read more: